Springa13/FoundationPose/readme.md

 Finally, the validation dataset as originally provided by the NVLabs/FoundationPose Github repository can be downloaded [here](https://drive.google.com/drive/folders/1pRyFmxYXmAnpku7nGRioZaKrVJtIsroP?usp=sharing).

+In my research project i also run the FoundationPose model on this validation dataset and the results of that is shown [here]()

 # Setup Option 1: Docker